 - General symptoms of anxiety, guilt, tension, and poor attention or judgment

 The older and newer antipsychotics share some side effects.
 For example, atypical antipsychotics generally seem less likely than typical ones to cause involuntary movements as a side effect.

 You often take antipsychotics by pill.
-People who have trouble doing this may get a long-acting antipsychotic shot in the shoulder muscle or buttocks, sometimes once a month, at a doctor's office or hospital.
+People who have trouble doing this may get a long-acting antipsychotic shot in the shoulder muscle or buttocks, sometimes once a month or once every three months, at a doctor's office or hospital.
 It may help prevent relapses.